 Successful applicants will be required to complete a confidential medical questionnaire and may be required to undergo a medical examination.

 Disclosure of criminal background

-If the post you are applying for requires a Criminal Records Bureau (CRB) check, you must provide information about all convictions.
+If the post you are applying for requires a Disclosure and Barring Service (DBS) check, you must provide information about all convictions.
 The post will be exempt from the Rehabilitation of Offenders Act 1974 and rules relating to ‘spent’ convictions do not apply.

-Under the Safeguarding Vulnerable Groups Act 2006, there will be phased arrangements for anyone who wants to work or volunteer with vulnerable people, which may require you to be subject to further checks.
-Further information about registration can be found on the ISA website: www.everychildmatters.gov.uk/independentsafeguardingauthority.
-Following the interview process, if you are the preferred candidate, you will be required to complete a CRB application form.
+Under the Safeguarding Vulnerable Groups Act 2006, as amended by the Protection of Freedoms Act 2012, anyone who wants to work or volunteer with vulnerable people, may be subject to further checks.
+Further information can be found on the GOV.UK website: www.gov.uk/disclosure-barring-service-check.
+Following the interview process, if you are the preferred candidate, you will be required to complete a DBS application form.

-If you have queries about the CRB check, or would like a copy of the CRBs Code of Practice, please contact the Business Support Centre, tel: 0115 846 3528 or visit the CRBs website: http://www.direct.gov.uk/crb.
+If you have queries about the DBS check, or would like a copy of the DBS Code of Practice, please contact the Business Support Centre, tel: 0115 977 2727 (Option 1, Option 3) or visit the GOV.UK website: www.gov.uk/disclosure-barring-service-check.

 Indicate whether you are interested in job share, when you are not available for interview, if you have a driving licence with any relevant details and whether you are related to a Member of the County Council or an employee of the authority.